wolkdb/docs/source/index.html.md

 search: true
 ---

-# Wolk: Trustless Web Apps
+# Wolk API for Trustless Web Apps

 The Wolk blockchain embodies a next generation HTTP protocol (the Wolk protocl) where web browsing is  _trustless_ and _serverless_, with web browsers interacting not with web servers but with a web blockchain.